 - The weekly color selection should be the owner's best forecast of how the number should end for the quarter.
 Based on the Week 6 numbers in our example, the owner could still status Green based on their knowledge of the pipeline and what is expected to close.
 Or, with those same numbers, the owner could status Red because she knows the pipeline is dry.

 - With any KPI, always put a Comment on the KPI whenever the status color selected is Yellow or Red.
 It's helpful to hear from the KPI's owner why he or she chose a color - especially if the color doesn't match the numbers.
 In the example where the numbers look good on the surface, but the owner statuses Yellow because of his pipeline knowledge, it's helpful to know if he anticipates missing Green by $5,000 or $100,000.
 That information should be included in the Comment, so it is transparent to the team and becomes part of the conversation at the Weekly Meeting.

 This method helps the team see when a KPI is off-track as early as possible to allow for maximum adjustment time.
 We've learned that the raw data and numbers don't always tell the whole story, which makes the status color selected by the KPI's owner so important.

 To really get the most out of your team’s use of Projected, Actual and Variance fields, the data has to prompt action.
 When a KPI is off track, do something about it!

-With the proper data, status colors and strong Weekly Adjustment Meeting habits, your team will have an effective early warning system in place.
+With the proper data, status colors and strong weekly meeting habits, your team will have an effective early warning system in place.
 Simply have the right conversations, let the dashboards guide you and take action!

 Photo Credit: iStock by Getty Images